The Different Types Of Counseling Styles That Are Best For Mental Health

 Reality therapy

-Reality therapy places its focus on what one can control in their present lives and emphasizes personal responsibility in setting goals, changing one's behavior, and fulfilling needs.
-It is based on William Glasser's theory that most people have choices on how they behave, so that changing unhealthy behavior involves making different choices.
+Reality therapy places its focus on what one can control in their present life and emphasizes personal responsibility in setting goals, changing one's behavior, and fulfilling needs.
+It is based on William Glasser's theory that most people have choices on how they behave, so changing unhealthy behavior involves making different choices.
 A therapist using this approach may guide clients by examining their behavior and its consequences so that alternatives may be found.
 One of the main goals of reality therapy is to build (or rebuild) connections with other people while gaining self-reliance.

 Substance use therapy